rupokghosh/Go-resources/README.md

 # Go Learning Resources

-This repository contains a curated collection of resources to learn Go.
+This repository contains a curated collection of resources for learning Go.

 ## Table of Contents